read-write-web/banana-wiki/Scripting-with-Ammonite.md

 We can output that graph consisting of two triples in what is conceptually the simplest of all RDF formats: [NTriples](https://www.w3.org/TR/n-triples/).
+(Again here the output is important.
+The line to type in is the first one following the `@` prompt)

 ```Scala
 @ ntriplesWriter.asString(alex.graph,"")